iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 Benders cuts exist at each point by Lagrangian duality.
 They are also cheap to calculate, because, after all, you only have to solve a convex program to find them.
-Also, in the particular case where $F$ is a MILP, its relaxation will be a Linear Program.
+Also, in the particular case where $f$ is a MILP, its relaxation will be a Linear Program --- which are even faster to solve.
 The name Benders comes from the [Benders decomposition](https://en.wikipedia.org/wiki/Benders_decomposition) for stochastic linear programming, for which this family of cuts was invented in the 60s.

 In terms of implementation,
 calculating a Benders cut amounts to relaxing the parameterized optimization problem and finding a cut for it.
 We illustrate the procedure below, in Julia code.

 ```julia